 When you graduate, our services expand to help you stay connected with us and continue your professional development through alumni activities around the world including formal functions, networking sessions and alumni mentoring programs.

 At Murdoch you will have on-campus access to doctors, nurses and counsellors for consultations.
-Our medical and counselling staff provide a range of services and have a strong relationship with Allianz Global Assistance Overseas Student Health Cover.
+Our medical and counselling staff provide a range of services and have a strong relationship with Allianz Care Australia Overseas Student Health Cover.
 All medical bills for Allianz clients are processed directly, so you shouldn’t need to pay at your appointment.

 Access 24/7 safety and wellbeing support

-Sonder is a specialist 24/7 multilingual emergency, safety and wellbeing off-campus service provided for international students with eligible Overseas Student Health Cover (OSHC) from Allianz Global Assistance.
-For more information visit the Murdoch Sonder landing page.
+Sonder is a specialist 24/7 multilingual emergency, safety and wellbeing off-campus service provided for international students with eligible Overseas Student Health Cover (OSHC) from Allianz Care Australia.
+For more information visit international student safety.

-In a life-threatening emergency, please call 000 for ambulance, police and fire services.
+In a life-threatening emergency, call 000 for ambulance, police and fire services.

-There are a number of free and low cost legal advice services.
-Get the right advice and make sure you know your rights as an employee, an individual and a tenant.
+There are a number of free and low cost legal advice services available so you can get the right advice and make sure you know your rights as an employee, an individual and a tenant.

 Find other support services